hverlin/Quest/src/modules/slack/readme.md

 # Slack Module

-## Authentication
+## Setup
-It is done using an API token.
-To get one, you need to create a Slack application.
+You or someone in your organization needs to create a Slack application.
-Then go to *Oauth and permissions* and do the following:
+Give it the name you want and then go to *Oauth and permissions*:
 - enable the correct **user token scopes**:
   - `emoji:read` (View custom emoji in the workspace)
   - `search:read` (Search the workspace’s content)